Opening statements begin in trial of attorney accused of killing wife

 Claiming to suffer from cancer and using a wheelchair to get around, the 76-year-old former attorney, school board member, and suburban planning commissioner maintains his innocence despite being charged with first degree murder of 19-year-old Noreen Rudd.

-The two met while both working at the Quaker Oats Company in Barrington.
+The two met while both were working at the Quaker Oats Company in Barrington.

 Prosecutors accused Rudd of beating his young wife to death less than a month after they were married and staging a car accident to cover it up - all for $120,000 in insurance money.